Joan Straumanis facts for kids

 Antioch College

-During her two and a half-year contract as president of Antioch College (2002–2004), Straumanis rebuilt community trust with the staff unions, completing the first contract revision negotiation in thirty years.
+During her two-and-a-half-year contract as president of Antioch College (2002–2004), Straumanis rebuilt community trust with the staff unions, completing the first contract revision negotiation in thirty years.
 She oversaw a Renewal Commission, chartered by the board of trustees, and the Committee of 150, a broad volunteer effort by top professionals in higher education in honor of the college's sesquicentennial year.
 She brought in Antioch as a founding member of the Eco League multi-college environmental consortium of "green" colleges.
 During her presidency, she also launched a capital campaign and helped initiate curricular reform and budget stabilization plans.

 Metropolitan College of New York